MicrosoftDocs/visualstudio-docs/docs/javascript/debug-nodejs.md

    Other browser instances can prevent the browser from opening with debugging enabled.
 (Browser extensions may be running and preventing full debug mode, so you may need to open Task Manager to find unexpected instances of Chrome.)

    ::: moniker range=">=vs-2019"
    For Microsoft Edge (Chromium), also shut down all instances of Chrome.
-Because both browsers share the chromium code base, this gives the best results.
+Because both browsers use the chromium code base, this gives the best results.
    ::: moniker-end

 2. Open the **Run** command from the Windows **Start** button (right-click and choose **Run**), and enter the following command: